cetusDownfall/rcos-status-updates/fall_2018/week_04.md

 ## Last Week's Accomplishments
 See week 5.
-Did not fill out -- no meeting
+Did not fill out -- did not attend because of hub meeting.
 ## This Week's Plan
 ## Anything Blocking?
 ## Notes